vikash029/Mail-Spam-Detection/README.md

 Email: Hi John, are we still on for the meeting tomorrow?
 Prediction: ham
 Alert: Alert email sent for ham!

 Notes

-Make sure to use a Gmail App Password for email alerts.
+Use a Gmail App Password for email alerts.

 For public sharing, set share=True in demo.launch() to generate a temporary public URL.

 Tested with Python 3.13+.

 Dependencies

 pandas

 scikit-learn